NithinKalidas/Appian/Generic.md

 Production

 ## 10. What is Portal and how does sign in and sign out works?
+Business user who does not have login credential in appian but able to access
+Eg: Complaince related to water shortage, Electricity shortage

 ## 11.How do you implement triggers in appian?